 When running replicates, the average of the results must be specified with 2 significant figures

 If concentration is in µg/kg then divide with a factor of 1000

+You have to also describe how you evaluated the betacarotene content of the cookies and the method used

+Described in detail here how you will statistically analyze and present all the data you generated from the experiments.

 3. RESULT AND DISCUSSIONS

 The studies were conducted on development and quality evaluation of cookies by incorporating various proportions of flours. e.g., wheat flour, pumpkin flour and pumpkin seed flour.
-The qualities of the fresh and stored cookies were evaluated on the basis of chemical and nutritional characteristics like crude fiber, β-carotene and iron content.
+The qualities of the fresh and stored cookies were evaluated for crude fiber, β-carotene and iron content.

 1. Effect on crude fiber